 Key Pre-Foreclosure Stages and Strategic Actions

-Foreclosure Stage | Typical Timeframe | What Happens | Your Best Action |
+| Foreclosure Stage | Typical Timeframe | What Happens | Your Best Action |

-Missed Payments | 1-90 Days | Lender sends late notices and may start calling.
+| Missed Payments | 1-90 Days | Lender sends late notices and may start calling.
 Your credit score begins to be impacted. | Contact your lender immediately to discuss options.
 Assess your budget and situation. |

-Notice of Default (NOD) | 90-120 Days Post-Missed Payment | A formal, public notice is filed, officially starting the foreclosure process. | This is the crucial window.
-Decide whether to pursue a loan modification, forbearance, or a pre-foreclosure sale. |
+| Notice of Default (NOD) | 90-120 Days Post-Missed Payment | A formal, public notice is filed, officially starting the foreclosure process. | This is the crucial window.
+Choose between loan modification and forbearance and pre-foreclosure sale options. |

-Notice of Trustee’s Sale | 20-30 Days Before Auction | The lender sets an auction date for your home.
+| Notice of Trustee’s Sale | 20-30 Days Before Auction | The lender sets an auction date for your home.
 The date, time, and location are publicly advertised. | Time is critical.
 A fast sale to a cash buyer is often the only remaining option to avoid the auction. |

-Auction Date | Set Date | Your home is sold to the highest bidder at a public auction.
+| Auction Date | Set Date | Your home is sold to the highest bidder at a public auction.
 You lose ownership and any equity. | At this point, your options to sell are gone.
 The goal is to act long before this day arrives. |

 Calculating Your True Home Equity Under Pressure